The time of bleeding – a gift to mother earth – a holy time

 We would like to use these information pages to open up a possibly new perspective on the subject of moon time and to recommend a few things to everyone important during the Kiva-Ceremony for women in their menstruation.

-The meaning of moon time in the Roots of the Earth ceremony and a guidance to/during moon time can be found here:
+The meaning of moon time in the Roots of the Earth ceremony and a guidance to/during moon time can be found at the end of this page:

 You men are also invited to be interested, to inform yourself, to contact local women’s groups and to exchange ideas.